HaylzRandom/haylzrandom/README.md

 ### Heyho!
 My name is Hayley 👋

-I'm a developer looking to move into the field of web development as part of a career change!
+I'm a female developer looking to move into the field of web development as part of a career change!
+Always looking to learn new skills and most importantly, loving it!

 ## Skills
 - HTML5
 - CSS3
 - SCSS
 - JavaScript
 - React